heptarch/heptarch.github.io/projects.md

 ### 2.6. <a href="#toc">What next?</a><a id="sec-2-6" name="sec-2-6"></a>

-So, let's agree that this approach to research is due for a revival.
+So, let's agree that this approach is due for a revival.
 It's based on simple principles, and done right, can generate spectacular results.
 These results may not always profit the parent company; that probably requires some luck and a crack development